 Cleaning up the kitchen is part of cooking.
 Not only is it easier to cook and bake in a clean kitchen, but clean surfaces and storage containers will keep your family healthier and safer.
-See Food Safety for more storage and cleaning tips.
 Take some time to learn these easy tips and preventative measures and before you know it your kitchen will be automatically cleaner and less cluttered.
 Make cleaning second nature with these kitchen cleaning tips and you'll save time and money.

 - Have a place for everything.
 It's much easier to use a utensil or appliance, clean it and put it away when it has a home.
-I use foil as an example in my kitchen.
-I have a special drawer that is used just for foil, plastic wrap and parchment paper.
-Those items are always easy to find, and are put away after each use because they have a special home.
+We use foil as an example in our kitchen.
+We have a special drawer that is used just for foil, plastic wrap, and parchment paper.
+Those items are always easy to find and are put away after each use because they have a special home.

 - Don't mix ammonia and bleach because it will create toxic fumes.

 - Identify spots in your kitchen that accumulate clutter and take a few minutes every day to clear those spots and place objects in their correct homes.